openedx/docs.openedx.org/source/developers/concepts/hooks_extension_framework.rst

 A longer description of the framework and its history can be found in :doc:`openedx-proposals:architectural-decisions/oep-0050-hooks-extension-framework`.

-Why adopt the Hooks Extension Framework?
+Why Adopt the Hooks Extension Framework?
 ****************************************

 Stable and Maintainable Extensions